stackbuilders/tutorials/tutorials/haskell/haskell-time-tutorial/tutorial.md

     allMonthsLenght y = map (\m -> periodLength $ YearMonth y m) [January ..
 December]
     ```

-- Get all days of a given month:

-    ```haskell
-    allDaysMonth :: Year -> MonthOfYear -> [Day]
-    allDaysMonth y m = periodAllDays $ YearMonth y m
-    ```

 ## Second Contribution

-Once the first contribution was merged and that the maintainer performed
+Once the first contribution was merged and that the maintainer performed all the
-all the refactoring, we were able to open a follow up PR for adding some
+refactoring, a follow up PR was opened, the purpose was to add some testing.
+As
-tests.
-As I mentioned previously the maintainer added a couple of extra
+it was mentioned previously the maintainer added a couple of extra functions,
-functions, these are: `dayPeriod`, `periodAllDays` and `periodLength` but
+these are: `dayPeriod`, `periodAllDays` and `periodLength` but they were not
-they were not tested.
-We decided to implement the tests by using patterns
+tested.
+The tests implemented in this contribution made use of patterns synonyms
-synonyms (yes, once again) and [property testing][property-testing], so
+(yes, once again) and [property testing][property-testing], so in this section
-in this section we will review this code.
-Here is the [PR][PR-2]
+this code will review .
+Here is the [PR][PR-2] that was proposed:
-that we proposed:

 In this context, patterns were pretty useful too.
-We added a lot of value
+A lot of value was added almost
-almost free.
-Let me show a piece of code:
+free.
+Let's review a piece of code:

 ```haskell
 newtype WDay = MkWDay Day